Resources regarding depression

 As described in first paragraph, depression and really any kind of sadness can cause low self esteem, here are some things that could help!

 Repeating daily affirmations: If we can get in our own head too much by repeating negative stuff, then we can do the same thing by repeating positive stuff!
 Saying things like "I am capable" or "I am worthy of love" after a negative thought can jumpstart our memories of times we were happy or loved!
+There are also apps out there that send them as notifications and appear on your lockscreen!
+I personally have this journal type app which gives me prompts for good things that have happened recently, or things I'm grateful for and I can write them down/look back at previous entries.
+Really helps with the negativity bias :)

 Reducing internet usage: Even though doomscrolling through our phones might seem like fun or time killing, social media can really create a lot of problems!
 Some social media feeds are designed to push any kind of popular content, including ones filled with ragebait and misinformation.
 Plus, with influencers promoting products and insecurites these things can really suck you in!
 It's important to remember that almost everything online is edited or fake, not everyone has it all together all the time!